STIs

 Mycoplasma, especially Mycoplasma hominis (MH), is a type of bacteria that can be transmitted through sexual contact, although it is not strictly classified as a sexually transmitted infection (STI).
 It is one of several Mycoplasma species that affect humans and can reside in the genital and respiratory tracts.
 While often asymptomatic, it can cause health problems, particularly in the genitourinary system.

-Mycoplasma genitalium (MG) is a sexually transmitted bacterium that was first identified in the 1980s.
-It's known for causing urogenital infections and can be transmitted through sexual contact.
-MG is a significant cause of non-gonococcal urethritis in men and has been linked to pelvic inflammatory disease (PID) in women.
-It is known for its prolonged and sometimes asymptomatic nature, making it a concern for sexual health....
+Mycoplasma genitalium (MG) is a sexually transmitted bacterium first identified in the 1980s.
+It is known for causing urogenital infections and can be transmitted through sexual contact.
+MG is a common cause of non-gonococcal urethritis in men and has been associated with pelvic inflammatory disease (PID) in women.
+Its prolonged and sometimes asymptomatic nature makes it a significant concern for sexual health.

 Syphilis is a sexually transmitted infection (STI) caused by the bacterium Treponema pallidum.
-It progresses through several stages if left untreated, including primary, secondary, latent, and tertiary syphilis, and can affect various organ systems over time.
-Syphilis is primarily spread through sexual contact, including oral, anal, and vaginal sex.
-It can also be transmitted from mother to child during pregnancy, leading to congenital syphilis....
+It progresses through multiple stages—primary, secondary, latent, and tertiary—and can affect different organ systems over time.
+Syphilis is mainly transmitted through sexual contact, including oral, anal, and vaginal sex, and can also be passed from mother to child during pregnancy, resulting in congenital syphilis.

 Trichomonas, specifically referring to Trichomoniasis, is a sexually transmitted infection (STI) caused by a parasite called Trichomonas vaginalis.
 It is one of the most common curable STIs and can affect both men and women, although symptoms are more common in women.
 Trichomoniasis can cause irritation and increase the risk of acquiring other STIs, including HIV. ...